Black Wolf 01’s Legacy: Five Years Later

 |0

-This work, Black Wolf 01’s Legacy: Five Years Later [Image 4 of 4], by SSgt Jackson Manske, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Black Wolf 01’s Legacy: Five Years Later, by SSgt Shaei Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.